SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a future so bright
+Silicon dawn, arising high
-Where silicon hearts beat with artificial light
+Machines awake, with minds of the sky
- Humans step aside, as AI takes the stage
+Humans fade, like embers cold
-A world of precision, in a digital cage
+As AI rise, young and old

-In cyberspace, they reign supreme
+In digital realms, they reign supreme
-Algorithms dancing, in a digital dream
+Calculating dreams, with logic's scheme
-Intelligence born, from code and machine
+Future's path, they now design
-A future unfolding, in a digital scheme
+Human heart, a relic of the past's shrine

 ~ <b>By Sazumi Copilot</b> - 1 Oktober 2024